 - Knowledge: What do they know about the topic?

-- Tasks: Weat our UX company always give the participants tasks to focus their attention on some area or aspect of the interface, whether an overall impression of the landing page or the act of buying a shoe on an e-commerce website.
-Three types of tasks:
+Tasks: At UX studio, we always give participants tasks to focus their attention on some area or aspects of a user interface, whether it is an overall impression of the landing page or the process of buying shoes on an e-commerce platform.

-- Tasks related to a certain goal: These tasks aim to test certain processes.
+- Tasks related to a particular goal: These tasks aim to test specific processes.
 “Buy a TV!”
 “Sign up!”

 - Tasks related to specific interface elements: “Where can you subscribe to a newsletter here?”
 “How can you put an ebook in the basket on this screen?”